GioFed-SAL-Anthem/PUG-Docs/docs/Configuration/host-config.md

 # Host Network Configuration Documentation

-This document explains the network configuration defined in the `/etc/network/interfaces` file for a Proxmox host.
+This document explains the network configuration defined in the `/etc/network/interfaces` file for a **Proxmox host**.

 ---